Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Results

-Interactions between circulating RBCs and ESLs are central to immune~\cite{CarlosHarlan1994} and inflammatory responses~\cite{WagnerFrenette2008}.
-Following acute injury and inflammatory conditions such as sepsis, disruption of the ESL can be characterized by changes in ESL's spatial variation and thickness \cite{IbaLevy2019}.
-To investigate the influence of ESL topography on the wall-induced migration of a RBC when it is within a close proximity to the layer, we use an immersed boundary method (see Methods).
-The model includes two ESLs with one on the top and one at the bottom of the channel and a single RBC.
+Interactions between circulating RBCs and vessel walls are central to immune~\cite{CarlosHarlan1994} and inflammatory responses~\cite{WagnerFrenette2008}.
+Following acute injury and inflammatory conditions such as sepsis, disruption of the ESL leads to changes in the vessel wall thickness and spatial variation~\cite{IbaLevy2019}.
+To study the wall-induced migration of a RBC when it is within a close proximity to the wall, we used an immersed boundary method (see Methods).
+The model includes two walls coupled with features of the ESL with one on the top and one at the bottom of the channel and a single RBC.
 The biconcave shape of the RBC is generated using the parametrization given in~\cite{PozrikidisEtAl2003}.
-We explicitly include the effect of layer's spatial variation and thickness by modeling each ESL as a collection of elastic fiber bundles (Fig.~\ref{fig:result_3}A).
+We explicitly include the effect of spatial variation and thickness by modeling each wall as a collection of elastic fiber bundles (Fig~\ref{fig:result_3}A).
 We assume that there are $10$ bundles evenly spaced across the domain.
-In our model of a healthy ESL, we include at most $5$ fibers tethered to the root of the bundle consistent to the reported ESL structure~\cite{CurryAdamson2012}.
-The layer thickness, $h$, is defined to be the maximum height of a bundle.
-Spatial variation of the layer is given by the density of bundles and is defined to be the inverse of the distance between the roots of two neighboring bundles.
-In exploring the effect of density of bundles, we decrease the number of bundles until there are two bundles left, corresponding to an ESL depletion which occurs in sepsis and diabetes \cite{ReitsmaEtAl2007,IbaLevy2019,PriesEtAl2000,WeinbaumEtAl2007}.
+In our model that corresponds to a healthy ESL, we include $5$ fibers tethered to the root of the bundle consistent to the reported ESL structure~\cite{CurryAdamson2012}.
+The wall thickness, $h$, is defined to be the maximum height of a bundle.
+Spatial variation of the wall is given by the density of bundles and is defined to be the inverse of the distance between the roots of two neighboring bundles.
+In exploring the effect of density of bundles, we decreased the number of bundles until there are two bundles left, mimicking the situation occurs in sepsis and diabetes \cite{ReitsmaEtAl2007,IbaLevy2019,PriesEtAl2000,WeinbaumEtAl2007}.